 Individuals and Leaders Set the Tone

 In my role as an HR Consultant and Career Coach, I often talk about leadership – and how it’s an important quality regardless of our official job titles.
-As individuals and as people who have responsibility for others, our behaviour is an example and it sets a tone.
+As individuals and as leaders who have responsibility for others, our behaviour is an example and it sets a tone.
 Our pro-social actions create a certain type of work environment and culture.
 Likewise, incivility breeds incivility and there are negative consequences that hurt productivity and profitability.
 Any failure to speak up or take actions that align with our values – especially at this delicate time will create an impression and memories that may be difficult to erase.

 We’re all entitled to our political and religious beliefs, and we’re entitled to keep those private.
 With that said, when it comes to values, our silence speaks volumes.